Guidance

 Additionally, if this has resulted in a breach of the safety and or rest limits it will need to be exception reported.
 Employing organisations need to ensure that local arrangements are in place to address any impact on working hours when the clocks change so that doctors can continue to work safely.

-Locally employed doctors (for example, clinical fellows, trust doctors etc) cannot be put onto national contractual arrangements, either 2002 or 2016, but will be on local contracts.
+Locally employed doctors (for example, clinical fellows, trust doctors etc) cannot be put onto national contractual arrangements, but will be on local contracts.
 The 2016 TCS are specific to doctors in training, as they have a strong focus on education and training as well as service delivery.
 It is for employers to decide locally how to set the contractual terms and pay for doctors who are not employed as doctors in training in recognised training posts.

 Employers will often replicate or "mirror" national terms, but we advise these should be tailored to meet the specific needs of and service requirements placed upon trust doctors.